-So what these are, in other words are my paintings done on loaction using mostly procreate and adobe sketch on my ipad.
-They then are 'printed' but not in any conventional sense either by way of a bit if a gluey sort of compound (Dont get it on your hands, trust me!) but which is oil based.
-This "film" pressed to the panel is then your Giclee.
-I work ontop of it with more paint and bring the work to completion.
+So there are quite a few steps here, starting with painting on loaction using mostly procreate and adobe sketch on my ipad.
+Then they are 'printed', but not in any conventional sense either, by way of a bit of a gluey sort of compound (Dont get it on your hands, trust me!) but which is oil based.
+This "film" pressed to the panel is my Giclee.
+I work on top of this with more paint.

-A picture in the studio of a print being revealed underneath, adhered to the panel.
+A print being revealed underneath rubbed off paper, adhered to the panel.

-The print is done to paper, ordinary lazor print grade.
+The print grade is standard lazor, but good on thick printing paper.
 In using this technique its not the quality or thickness of the paper thats important but rather the layers of glaze used.
-I found two sufficient depending on how well they adhere, it can tend to bead.
+I found two sufficient depending on how well they adhere (it can tend to bead on certain papers).
 This is spunged onto the print.
-Once again, the under panel is fundamental as you will see through the glaze to the underneath, white painted and prepared well in this case.
+Once again, the under panel is fundamental as you will see through the glaze to the underneath, white painted and prepared well if at all possible.
 I think Ive explained my process on preparing these (surfaces/panels) in an earlier post.
 One can work with the transparency potentials here.

 Its important to get all the paper off properly and this takes getting the knack of.
-Above is close up photo of a portion of my painting showing a spot of paper that I didn't get off early enough, (I had already rubbed linseed oil into the transfer once printed to the panel), so a cautionary there but which I accepted later as a textural element.
+Above is a close up photo of a portion of my painting showing a spot of paper that I didn't get off early enough, (I had already rubbed linseed oil into the transfer once printed to the panel), so a cautionary there but which I accepted later as a textural element.
 The linseed helps bind the print (in theory) and makes it wonderful to paint onto too.
 I apply two or three coats and polish in.
 And then work over as much of the surface as I can, matching colours and glazing with my medium.
 I am able to completely change a piece in this way as oil paint is after all a good opaque medium.
 In some cases I do, as the initial print is just a very rough sketch.
 Its quite rewarding to do, especially for me since I am always conscious of the overall concept starting with sitting in front of my subject, and at times the painting is even worked with in reverse (when printed to paper) and also covered up and gradually revealed.
-It all worked out wonderfully, and it was a thrill to be part of the group exhibit once again and show some of these moments spent.
+It all worked out wonderfully, andonce again was thrilled to be a part of the group exhibit.

 "Neu Bethesda morning light"